nikkiv92/documentation/docs/guides/installation.md

 In this guide's demo system, we accept the default value (*English US*) and make no changes.

 However, if you need to make any changes here, from the *Installation Summary* screen, click the ++"keyboard"++ option to specify the system's keyboard layout.
-Using the ++plus++ button, you can add additional keyboard layouts if you need to in the ensuing screen and even specify your preferred order.
+If you need to add additional keyboard layouts, click the ++plus++ button.
+In the next screen, you can add a new keyboard layouts and even specify your preferred order.

 Click ++"done"++ when you are finished with this screen.